|THE PROCESS PAGE|

 Use your old gold to create a new badge!

-In order to use your gold, we need the correct karat to match your badge order and a base cast weight total.
-(Usually 8-10 grams for an average 1" badge.)
-There will also be an additional gold charge if needed.
+In order to use your gold, we need the correct karat to match your badge pendant order and a base cast weight total.
+Usually it takes 7-12 grams for an average 1" badge pendant.
+There will be an additional gold charge if needed.